-The epicenter of Friday's tremor was near the town of Ighil in Al Haouz Province, roughly 70 kilometers (44 miles) south of Marrakesh.
+The epicenter of Friday's tremor was near the town of Ighil in Al Haouz Province, roughly 70 kilometers (44 miles) south of Marrakech.
 Al Haouz is known for scenic villages and valleys tucked in the High Atlas Mountains.

-Police, emergency vehicles and people fleeing in shared taxis spent hours traversing unpaved roads through the High Atlas in a stop-and-go matter, often exiting their cars to help clear giant boulders from routes known to be rugged and difficult long before Friday's earthquake.
+Police, emergency vehicles and people fleeing in shared taxis spent hours traversing unpaved roads through the High Atlas in stop-and-go traffic, often exiting their cars to help clear giant boulders from routes known to be rugged and difficult long before Friday's earthquake.
 In Ijjoukak, a village in the area surrounding Toubkal, North Africa's tallest peak, residents estimated nearly 200 buildings had been leveled.

-Couch cushions, electric cords and grapes were strewn above and within giant piles of rubble alongside dead sheep, house plants and leaning doors wedged between boulders.
-Relatives from the town and those who had driven from major cities cried as they wondered who to call as they reckoned with the aftermath and a lack of food and water.
+Couch cushions, electric cords and grapes were strewn in giant piles of rubble alongside dead sheep, houseplants and doors wedged between boulders.
+Relatives from the town and those who had driven from major cities cried while they wondered who to call as they reckoned with the aftermath and a lack of food and water.

-"It felt like a bomb went off," 34-year-old Mohamed Messi.
+"It felt like a bomb went off," 34-year-old Mohamed Messi said.